Team

 ORCID

-Daniel Rudolf studied chemistry at Heidelberg University and obtained his doctorate from its Institute of Inorganic Chemistry with his thesis on guanidinate-stabilized gallium hydrides.
-He is also a certified data scientist specialized in data management (Fraunhofer FIT).
-He is particularly interested in the latest developments in academic publication and bibliometrics and in the digitalization of research.
+Daniel Rudolf studied Chemistry at Heidelberg University and completed his PhD at the Institute of Inorganic Chemistry with a dissertation on guanidinate-stabilized gallium hydrides.
+He is also a certified Data Scientist with a specialization in data management (Fraunhofer FIT).
+His interests include developments in scholarly publishing, bibliometrics, and the digitalization of research.

 Ariane Larrat